 - Combine the remaining seasonings with ½ a cup of all-purpose flour on a large plate or a platter.
 Set aside.

 - You should have about ¼ cup of oil left in the pan.
 If less, add more oil.
-Add the seasoned flour left from dredging of pork chops to the pan and cook over medium heat, stirring constantly, until the roux acquires a nutty flavor and the color become deep golden brown, about 3-5 minutes.
+Add the seasoned flour left from dredging of pork chops to the pan and cook over medium heat, stirring constantly, until the roux acquires a nutty flavor and the color becomes deep golden brown, about 3-5 minutes.
 Add the sliced onions and continue cooking, stirring constantly, until the onions begin to soften slightly, about 2 minutes.

 - Slowly add the water into the roux mixture, constantly stirring until the gravy is smooth and free of lumps.
 Bring to simmer and cook the gravy until it begins to thicken, about 2 minutes.
 Add the vinegar and stir well.
 Add the remaining 1 ½ teaspoons of salt (plus more if needed), starting with 1 teaspoon and adjusting to taste.